WindowsAzure-TrainingKit-RU/HOL-BuildingAppsWithCaching/HOL.md

 <a name="Exercise1" />
 ### Exercise 1: Enable Cache service for Session State ###

 In this exercise, you will explore the use of the session state provider for Cache service as the mechanism for out-of-process storage of session state data.
-For this purpose, you will use the Azure Store-a sample shopping cart application implemented with Asp.Net MVC4.
+For this purpose, you will use the Cloud Shop-a sample shopping cart application implemented with Asp.Net MVC4.
 You will run this application in the compute emulator and then modify it to take advantage of the Windows Azure Cache service as the back-end store for the Asp.Net session state.
 You will start with a begin solution and explore the sample using the default Asp.Net in-proc session state provider.
 Next, you will add references to the Cache assemblies and configure the session state provider to store the contents of the shopping cart in the distributed cache cluster provided by Cache service.

 <a name="Ex1Task1" />
-#### Task 1 – Running the Azure Store Sample Site in the Compute Emulator ####
+#### Task 1 – Running the Cloud Shop Sample Site in the Compute Emulator ####

-In this task, you will run the Azure Store application in the compute emulator using the default session state provider; you will change that provider to take advantage of the Windows Azure Cache service later on.
+In this task, you will run the Cloud Shop application in the compute emulator using the default session state provider; you will change that provider to take advantage of the Windows Azure Cache service later on.

 1. Start **Microsoft Visual Studio 2012 Express for Web** as administrator.
 1. Open the **Begin** solution located at **Source\\Ex1-CacheSessionState\\Begin**.